-Last night’s feeble, geriatric, reverse mortgage ‘Concert for 12-12-12′ should galvanize all to overthrow the Boomers’ tyrannical claim to pop culture relevance.
+Last night’s feeble, geriatric, reverse mortgage ‘Concert for 12-12-12′ should galvanize all to overthrow the Boomers’ tyrannical claim to pop culture center stage.

 Consider the bloated, self-satisfied pricing of tickets themselves: an actual event in Madison Square Garden selling tickets for $25,000 at the box office, no scalpers.
-One can only imagine the Boomers’ orgasms (without their pills, mostly psychic) induced by their Amex Black invoices.
-Telling that media focused on scalpers’ Craigslist prices, not the underlying rapacity itself.
+One can only imagine the Boomers’ paroxysms (without their pills, mostly psychic) induced by their Amex Black invoice.
+Note that the media is focused on scalpers’ Craigslist prices, not the underlying rapacity itself.

-Consider the hollow rationalizations to justify onanistic consumerism: only Boomers can afford $25,000 ticket, ergo a 1960s nostalgia concert bill.
+Consider the hollow rationalizations to justify such consumerism: only Boomers can afford $25,000 ticket, ergo we must endure a 1960s nostalgia concert bill.
 This ‘concert’ was a pretext for a celebration by the 1% for the 1%.
-Only cloaked.
-And the 99% rubes have some vague trickle down role to play – call now.
+The rubes have their trickle down role to play – call operators now.

 Too cynical?
-Some major American cities no longer support a broad-based rock radio station.
+Some major American cities no longer support any broad-based rock radio station.
 Even abhorrent ‘classic rock’ is a dying niche.
-The non-Boomer vote with their radio dial dispatches rock and especially ‘classic rock’ to crawl off and die.
+The non-Boomers vote with their radio dials and dispatched rock and especially ‘classic rock’ to oblivion.

 Springsteen and his now amorphous E-Street Band wobbled out first.
-Now largely immobile, Bruce tried projecting ‘sincerity’ and ‘presence’ to evoke when they truly, briefly led rock and pop culture.
+Now largely immobile, Bruce tried projecting ‘sincerity’ and ‘presence’ to evoke explosive memories when they truly, but briefly, led rock and U.S. pop culture.
 Seeing the comparatively limber 50-year old Bon Jovi on stage in juxtapose sent a powerful, but unintended statement.

-If you remember the 1970s, local FM stations bleated about Pink Floyd laser shows in some planetarium.
+If you remember the 1970s, local FM stations pumped Pink Floyd laser shows in planetariums.
 Roger Waters’ few Pink Floyd stoner classics doubtlessly launched thousands of reminiscences about Boomers’ favorite college bongs.
-Musically tight but a Pink Floyd concert never was really about music at all.
-As the kidz say, meh.
+Musically, he and his band are tight.
+But a Pink Floyd concert never was really about just music.
+As the kidz today say, meh.

-Bon Jovi’s set already fades from memory.
+Bon Jovi’s set fades from memory.
 Mercifully.
-He is not really for the $25,000 ticket class.
-But someone has to play to the $150 nose (noise) bleed seats.
+He’s not there for the $25,000 ticket class.
+But someone has to play to the $150 nose (noise) bleed seats and on TV.
 Chris Christie’s real home.
 You know?

 Clapton, looking surprisingly spry, wisely avoided “Let It Rain”.
-His blues turgid yet too energetic to rekindle memories of quaaludes, heroin chic and stoned immobility.
+His blues felt turgid yet too energetic to rekindle Slowhand memories of quaaludes, heroin chic and stoned immobility.

 Then the Stones.
-We’ve always said – back when it happened, not now when it’s ‘so obvious’ – that the Stones ceased to be a *good* rock band circa 1973 and the last Mick Taylor shows in Europe.
-For a while in the 1970s they were blatantly mediocre – something Jagger cops to now and then.
+We’ve maintained – back when it happened, not just now – that the Stones ceased to be a *good* rock band when Mick Taylor left.
+Even Jagger cops now and then to the fact for much of 70s they were blatantly mediocre.

 As we all know, Jagger and then the other Stones switched gears with the 1981 “Tattoo You” tour.
 Jagger decided if they couldn’t play reliably, they’d overwhelm with spectacle.
 And they got very rich.

 No surprise their two lackluster songs offered good visuals.
 “You Got Me Rockin” remains an embarrassment as when foisted on us in 1994.
 “Jumpin’ Jack Flash” even more shambolic and anemic than usual.
-Still, Jagger’s supranatural gyrations ensured an arcane, creaky spectacle.
+Still, Jagger’s supranatural gyrations ensured a lurching, creaky pageant.
 Appalling.

 Alicia Keys gets the Billy Ocean award.
 You remember him?
-In 1985 when it was pointed out that Live Aid had no black artists at all, promoters glommed Billy Ocean to the setlist.
-He pathetically lip sync’d his then pop hit alone in front of the JFK multitudes.
+In 1985, Bill Graham organized the Philadelphia Live Aid show without any African American artists.
+Media confronted him.
+So Graham at the last minute glommed Billy Ocean on to the setlist.
+Ocean was forced by circumstances to lip sync bravely but pathetically his then pop hit alone in front of the JFK multitudes.

-Alicia as token woman underscored promoters’ original sin.
+Alicia does double token duty as a woman, underscoring promoters’ original sin.
 Minor kudos for not choosing Betty White.
-Boomers might be puzzled at her brief and musically out of context set.
+Boomers might be puzzled at Keys’ brief and musically out of context set.
 How many watching thought “Oh, so that’s what I heard in Starbucks”?
 Or worse, remembered an Amex commercial.

 Then The Who.
 Their incendiary, eruptive prime with Keith Moon continues to haunt them.
 Musically, this ensemble remains tight – perhaps the evening’s best.
 Daltrey’s voice is gone and Townshend’s low-volume Strat noodling glaringly far removed from halcyon days.
 The NYT loved it all.